Portneuf River East

-The Portneuf East River is a tributary of the Portneuf River, flowing on the northwest shore of the Saint Lawrence River, in the territory from Lac-au-Brochet, in the La Haute-Côte-Nord Regional County Municipality, in the administrative region of Côte-Nord, in the Province of Quebec, in Canada.
+The Portneuf East River is a tributary of the Portneuf River, flowing on the northwest shore of the Saint Lawrence River, in the territory from Lac-au-Brochet, in the La Haute-Côte-Nord Regional County Municipality, in the administrative region of Côte-Nord, Quebec, Canada.

-From route 138, the forest road “Chemin de la Rivière des Cèdres” goes up the valley of the Portneuf river, to the mouth of the Rivière des Cèdres.
+From route 138, the forest road “Chemin de la Rivière des Cèdres” goes up the valley of the Portneuf river to the mouth of the Rivière des Cèdres.
 From there, a secondary forest road goes north-west to the peninsula south of the mouth of the Portneuf East river.
 The mountainous topography of the Portneuf East River hinders the development of a forest road for this valley.

 Forestry is the main economic activity in the sector; recreational tourism, second.

-The surface of the Portneuf East River is usually frozen from the end of November to the beginning of April, however the safe circulation on the ice is generally made from mid-December to the end of March.
+The surface of the Portneuf East River is usually frozen from the end of November to the beginning of April; however, safe circulation on the ice is generally made from mid-December to the end of March.